Just an hour in a plane and we were landing in Ireland. It didn’t feel real. I’d been hoping all my life for that moment, and there it was.

-We flew over the green fields dotted with fluffy sheep that I’d only ever seen in movies and my dreams before landing in the city and taking a bus into the center.
+We flew over green fields dotted with sheep before landing in the Dublin and taking a bus to the center.
 We set off right away to see all that we could.

 Our first stop was Trinity College – Ireland’s most prestigious university.
-It’s known for its medical program, famous alumni (including one of my favorite authors – Oscar Wilde) and beautiful campus.
+It’s known for its medical program, famous alumni and beautiful campus.
 We took some time to explore, taking note of where the most important spots were.
-We’d planned to come back when the exhibits opened – it was still pretty early in the morning.
+We made plans to come back when the exhibits opened – it was still pretty early in the morning.

 After visiting the church, we made our way back to Trinity College to check out the now-open exhibits – namely, the Book of Kells and the library.
-The Book of Kells is one of the oldest surviving original prints of the Gospels, having been completed around 800.
-It’s also a masterpiece – every one of its 680 pages is decorated in some way.
-In fact, many pages are fully covered with intricate Celtic knots, crosses, symbols and letters barely distinguishable from the scenes embellishing them.
+The Book of Kells is one of the oldest surviving prints of the Gospels.
+It was completed around 800.
+It’s also a masterpiece.
+Every one of its 680 pages is decorated.
+Many pages are fully covered with intricate Celtic knots, crosses, symbols and letters barely distinguishable from the scenes embellishing them.
 Unfortunately, photo-taking was not allowed in the exhibit, but you can check out some photos of the book here.

 The library?
-Not only is it the largest in all of Ireland, but it’s said to have inspired JK Rowling’s image of Hogwarts’ library.
-It was nothing short of magical.
+Not only is it the largest in all of Ireland, but it’s said to have inspired JK Rowling to dream up Hogwarts’ library.

 We took the rest of the evening to do some shopping, eat some good Irish pub food, and check in on the tour that we’d be joining the next morning.
-We’d be hopping on a bus to see the entire country – making a loop to the north, to the west, and to the south.
+We’d be hopping on a bus to see the rest of the country, making a loop to the north, to the west, and to the south.

 My dream trip into the Irish countryside was about to begin!